 Setting Your Price and Files

-Within the first Details tab, you have a few options for setting your product price.
+Within the Type tab, you have a few options for setting your product price.
 Choose between fixed (simple, one-time cost) or variable pricing.
 You can also configure subscription billing.

 Enter the amount you want to sell your product for.